Traveling in Taiwan – Travel Tips and more

 A typical travel guide would tell you that the summers are very hot, there is a typhoon season, and in some areas, you have the risk of bad weather conditions.
 This is true.
 For example, in Kinmen, you run the risk of your flight being canceled due to dense fog in spring.

-People say that spring (March-May) is one of the best times to visit Taiwan when temperatures are mild, and you can see the cherry blossoms.
+People say that spring (March-May) is one of the best times to visit Taiwan when temperatures are mild.
+You can also see the cherry blossoms.
 During late summer to early autumn (August to October), the weather is hot, but there is less rainfall.

 I survived my first typhoon in Kinmen and even like Taiwan in the winter.
 Winters are relatively mild, with average temperatures ranging between 10°C and 20°C, so it is not too bad.
 Especially in Kinmen, many houses do not have heating or insulation, so you better bring a jacket if you come to Taiwan between December and March.